 We’re seeing an abundance of solutions for workers, such as Slack, Google’s G Suite, Atlassian’s Trello and Hipchat, and others.
 To its credit, Microsoft does have Office 365 and Skype, but it needs more to regain the mantle it once had when practically every business used it.

-What LinkedIn gives Microsoft is additional mindshare, not only as its parent but also as a first-tier partner where perhaps everything on the site and its services will be powered by its tech in ways I previously shared.
+What LinkedIn gives Microsoft is an additional mindshare, not only as its parent but also as a first-tier partner where perhaps everything on the site and its services will be powered by its tech in ways I previously shared.

-In a time filled with companies flaunting artificial intelligence, bots, and other new age technologies, one area that will be interesting to see if Microsoft does anything is with Cortana and your professional network.
-LinkedIn has been slowly touted the importance of messaging and bots on its social network and services.
+In a time filled with companies flaunting artificial intelligence, bots, and other new-age technologies, one area that will be interesting to see if Microsoft does anything is Cortana and your professional network.
+LinkedIn has slowly touted the importance of messaging and bots on its social network and services.
 “People are using [LinkedIn Messaging] to have great conversations with recruiters and their connections.
 They’re doing it faster than before, and it’s giving people a great reason to connect with their networks,” LinkedIn’s then-senior director of product management Mark Hull once told me.
 There’s no rush to implement bots or open it up to developers any time soon, but the potential here is that Microsoft could leverage Cortana’s tech to power LinkedIn’s recommendation and be the personal secretary we all need to manage our professional relationships.
 Sure, that may be far-fetched, but it’s possible these things could happen through this marriage.

 Much of my examples are pure speculation, I’ll admit, and I have no idea about what Microsoft’s grand vision for LinkedIn or the professional space is.
-But what appears clear is that Microsoft wants to further tap into the professional space, specifically as it pertains to the socialization and the changing way we work and interact as part of the working class.
+But what appears clear is that Microsoft wants to further tap into the professional space, specifically as it pertains to socialization and the changing way we work and interact as part of the working class.
 To achieve its objective, LinkedIn’s Economic Graph could prove invaluable.